Visitability: History

 In the United States, the Visitability movement was begun by grass roots advocates led by Eleanor Smith in an organization called Concrete Change.
 She originated and developed the concept in 1986, at that time using the term "Basic Home Access".
-In 1990, when US advocates learned that the term "Visitability" was used in the United Kingdom (UK) for a similar concept, they adopted the term to emphasize that the goal is not the traditional "more homes for the disabled" but rather a change in standard homebuilding procedure.
+In 1990, when US advocates learned that the term "visitability" was used in the United Kingdom (UK) for a similar concept, they adopted the term to emphasize that the goal is not the traditional "more homes for the disabled" but rather a change in standard homebuilding procedure.

 The Atlanta chapter of Habitat for Humanity became the first organization to commit to going beyond accessibility in homes with disabled family members.
-By including these basic access features in every home built their commitment contributes to an inclusive neighborhood for people with disabilities.
+By including these basic access features in every home built, their commitment contributes to an inclusive neighborhood for people with disabilities.
 Concrete Change continues to grow in number of participants and number of open-market houses built with the basic features.

 In 2017 Eleanor Smith retired Concrete Change.
-NCIL, the National Council on Independent Living has agreed to transition and maintain all her data from the Concrete Change website to a new website; www.visitability.org.
+The National Council on Independent Living has agreed to transition and maintain all her data from the Concrete Change website to a new website, www.visitability.org.

 The UK has applied the most widespread legal application of the concept to date.
 In 1999, Parliament passed "section M", an amendment to residential building regulations requiring basic access in all new homes.

-Advocates maintain that the philosophical underpinning of Visitability is as important as the list of features.
+Advocates maintain that the philosophical underpinning of visitability is as important as the list of features.
 They maintain that building homes with steps at all entrances and narrow interior doors is an unacceptable violation of human rights, given the harsh effects the barriers have on so many people's lives: physically unsafe living conditions, social isolation and forced institutionalization.